michelin/suricate/README.md

 ## 📚 Wiki

-Instructions for setting up and self-hosted the application are located in [the brand-new wiki](https://github.com/suricate-io/suricate/wiki) 🙌 !
+Instructions for setting up and self-hosted the application are located in [the Suricate wiki](https://github.com/suricate-io/suricate/wiki) 🙌 !

 ## :beers: Contribution